MicrosoftDocs/azure-devops-docs/docs/organizations/security/namespace-reference.md

 ## Permission management tools

 The recommended method for managing permissions is through the web portal.
 However, to set a permission that isn't surfaced through the web portal or set more granular permissions, you can use one of the command line tools or REST API.
-- For Azure DevOps Server 2020 and Azure DevOps Services, you can use the `az devops security permission` commands.
+- For Azure DevOps Services, you can use the `az devops security permission` commands.
 - For on-premises Azure DevOps instances, you can use the [TFSSecurity](/azure/devops/server/command-line/tfssecurity-cmd) commands.
 - For Azure DevOps git repositories,[tf git permission command-line tool](../../repos/tfvc/git-permission-command.md)
 - For Team Foundation Version Control (TFVC) repositories, [TF TFVC permission command-line tool](../../repos/tfvc/permission-command.md)